Niʻihau: The Niʻihau incident

-Niʻihau was the site of an event not long after the attack on Pearl Harbor that has come to be known as the Niʻihau Incident (or the Battle of Niʻihau).
+Niʻihau was the site of an event not long after the attack on Pearl Harbor that has come to be known as the Niʻihau incident (or the Battle of Niʻihau).
 On December 7, 1941, a Japanese pilot whose Zero had been hit crash-landed on the island hoping to rendezvous with a rescue submarine.
 The pilot was apprehended and later escaped with the assistance of local Japanese residents, but he was killed shortly afterwards.

 Despite its self-imposed isolation, Niʻihau has a long-standing relationship with the U.S. military dating from 1924.
 There is a small Navy installation on the island.
 No military personnel are permanently stationed there, but the U.S. military has used the island for training special operations units, which included hiring Hawaiians who live on Niʻihau as "enemy" trackers.

 Society

 Politics

 The island of Niʻihau was considered as a possible location for the United Nations headquarters in 1944 by Franklin D. Roosevelt, who had visited Hawaii in 1934.
 Under Cordell Hull, Roosevelt's Secretary of State, the State Department seriously studied the proposal.

+The island is a stronghold for the Republican Party, in contrast to the rest of the state which generally votes Democratic.
 In 2004, President George W. Bush received all but one of the 40 votes cast on the island.
 The remaining vote was cast for Green Party nominee David Cobb.
 Fifty-one registered voters did not cast ballots.
 In 2006, Dan Akaka received 60% of votes in the 2006 Senate election to Cynthia Thielen's 36%.
 In 2008, Niʻihau's precinct was one of only three of Hawaiʻi's 538 precincts to support John McCain over Barack Obama.